Kotlin/kotlinx-rpc/README.md

 [//]: # ([![TeamCity build]&#40;https://img.shields.io/teamcity/build/s/Build_kRPC_All.svg?server=http%3A%2F%2Fkrpc.teamcity.com&#41;]&#40;https://teamcity.jetbrains.com/viewType.html?buildTypeId=Build_kRPC_All&guest=1&#41;)

-kRPC is a Kotlin framework for adding asynchronous Remote Procedure Call (RPC) services to your applications.
+kRPC is a Kotlin library for adding asynchronous Remote Procedure Call (RPC) services to your applications.
 Build your RPC with already known language constructs and nothing more!

 ## Quick start